(Amended March 25, 2013)

 A. Audit Committee Membership.

-- The audit committee shall consist of directors, all of whom in the judgment of the Board of Directors shall meet the independence requirements for audit committee members under the NYSE MKT LLC company guide.
+- The audit committee shall consist of directors, all of whom in the judgment of the Board of Directors shall meet the independence requirements for audit committee members under the NYSE American company guide.
 For so long as the corporation remains a Smaller Reporting Company filer (such that it files reports under the Securities and Exchange Commission Regulation S‑K, Item 10(f)(1)), the audit committee will have at least two members; otherwise, the corporation will have an audit committee composed of three or more members.

 - Each audit committee member must be able to read and understand fundamental financial statements, including a company’s balance sheet, income statement and cash flow statement.
 At least one member of the audit committee shall be an “audit committee financial expert” (as defined by the Securities and Exchange Commission in Item 407(d)(5)(ii) and (iii) of Regulation S-K).